 Using your hands roll out a log, then shape it into a ring.
 Place on a greased or lined with parchment paper sheet pan, then sprinkle with sesame and nigella seeds if desired.

-Place the cookie sheet in the preheated oven, and bake at 180C (356F) for 12-16 minutes.
-Start checking at 12 minutes, and see if you need to cook them for longer.
+Place the cookie sheet in the preheated oven, and bake at 180°C (365°F) for 15 minutes.

 Troubleshooting